Post #1: Why this blog post isn’t in Arabic and why you should probably start one

 This is why I’m starting this blog.
 Not because I’m right about everything, but because I think it’ll make me a better writer, thinker, and reasoner.
 There’s a balance between publicly declaring strong, unexamined opinions and engaging in a curious, discovery-led participation with strangers.
 I hope to find it.

-So join me in my blissful world of epistemic learned helplessness and read chaotic stories from my transition from farmer to teacher to opera singer to almost academic to effective altruist to TikTokker.
+So join me in my blissful world of epistemic learned helplessness and read chaotic stories from my transition from farmer to teacher to opera singer to almost academic to TikToker.

 P.S.
 My love language is constructive feedback– if you want to give me any, I will love you forever.
 (Or at least say thank you.)